kdeldycke/awesome-engineering-team-management/README.md

 - [BlaBlaMeter - Bullshit detection tool](http://www.blablameter.com/) - Produce a normalized metric of the bullshit content of a text.
 - [Marketing BS Detector](http://marketingbs.whiterhino.com) - Same as above, but with some tips given.
 - [The Punctuation Guide](https://www.thepunctuationguide.com) - Simple reference on how (and why) to use these special characters.
+- [Improve Your Writing With The GNU Style Checkers](https://www.linux.com/news/improve-your-writing-gnu-style-checkers/) - How to use `style` and `diction`, two venerable GNU utilities.

 ## Career